Where is the venue and how do I get to there?

 By Counter - The Cambridge Live Tickets Box Office counter is open Monday to Friday 12pm – 6pm and on Saturdays 10am – 6pm.
 On performance evenings at the Corn Exchange the Cambridge Live Tickets Box Office will stay open until 30 minutes after the start of the performance.
 If there is a performance at the Corn Exchange on a Sunday, the counter will open 1 hour before the performance and close 30 minutes after the start.

-How can I collect my tickets if I am delayed?
+When can I pick up my tickets from the Box Office?
+And how can I collect my tickets if I am delayed?

+Tickets are available to collect from the Cambridge Live Tickets Box Office from 30 minutes after purchase.
+They can be collected in advance, or on the day of the performance.
 The Cambridge Live Tickets Box Office will be open until 30 minutes after the advertised show start time.
 After that tickets will be at the front door of the venue.

 Can I cancel my tickets/refund?